project-open-data/project-open-data.github.io/index.md

     <div class="col-md-8">
         <h2 class="mt-0">About Federal Spending Transparency</h2>

         <p>In May 2014, President Obama signed the Digital Accountability and Transparency Act of 2014 (DATA Act) (P.L.
 113-101) into law.
-Once implemented, the DATA Act will make federal spending data more accessible, searchable, and reliable.
-It will not only make it easier to understand how the federal government spends taxpayer dollars but will also serve as a tool for better oversight, data-centric decision-making, and innovation both inside and outside of government.
-The U.S. Department of the Treasury and the Office of Management and Budget are leading the government-wide implementation of the DATA Act.</p>
+The DATA Act made federal spending data more accessible, searchable, and reliable.
+It not only made it easier to understand how the federal government spends taxpayer dollars but also served as a tool for better oversight, data-centric decision-making, and innovation both inside and outside of government.
+The U.S. Department of the Treasury and the Office of Management and Budget are lead the governmentwide implementation of the DATA Act.</p>

         <p>This collaboration space is designed to openly share our <em><strong>process</strong></em> for meeting the data transparency requirements of the DATA Act.
 Our sister site — <a href="https://usaspending.gov/#/">USAspending.gov</a> — is where you will find the <em><strong>results</strong></em> of this work:  data you can search, view, and download.
 We invite you - the public - to interact with our site and share your feedback and questions on our <a href="https://onevoicecrm.my.site.com/usaspending/s/"> Community Page</a>!</p>